-You’ll know the answers if you get a good grasp of what the PAYE system is all about.
-The more you understand how the system works the more you’ll know about your rights as a taxpayer.
+You’ll know the answers if you grasp what the PAYE system is all about.
+The more you understand how the system works, the more you’ll learn about your rights as a taxpayer.

 What is PAYE (Pay as You Earn)?

-As previously mentioned, it is the system used to pay income tax and National Insurance Contributions (NICs) that are deducted from employees’ wages or occupational pension before an employee is paid.
+As previously mentioned, the system used to pay income tax and National Insurance Contributions (NICs) are deducted from employees’ wages or occupational pensions before an employee is paid.

-So whatever amount you receive in your bank account has already been deducted tax and NIC.
+So whatever amount you receive in your bank account has already been deducted from tax and NIC.

-Since the calculation is done on your wages, expect everything to be taken into account including sick pay, adoption pay, and maternity or paternity pay.
-Basically, everything else that is tax-deductible will be included in the calculation.
+Since the calculation is done on your wages, expect everything to be considered, including sick pay, adoption pay, and maternity or paternity pay.
+Everything else that is tax-deductible will be included in the calculation.